StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-04-09-FullNode-features.md

 We've learned here how we can add our own custom features to the Stratis full node.
 You will notice that there are lots of other feature projects already set up - We can learn a lot by inspecting these.
 We can make our own modifications to them, or we can add new features of our own.
 In particular, Take a look at "Stratis.Bitcoin.Features.Wallet".
 The controller in this Project shows a lot about how to make transactions and inspect wallets using the Stratis Full Node.

-The source code for the changes made during this article can be found (here on github)[https://github.com/StratisDevelopmentFoundation/StratisBitcoinFullNode/commit/5ff2c4de5105720f9ab1455a84521f6c6e2df992].
+The source code for the changes made during this article can be found [here on github](https://github.com/StratisDevelopmentFoundation/StratisBitcoinFullNode/commit/5ff2c4de5105720f9ab1455a84521f6c6e2df992).